-eduroam is the new preferred wireless connection for Georgia Tech students and faculty.
-Most modern computers that are capable of WPA2 Enterprise authentication should be compatible with this network. eduroam allows Georgia Tech members to access Wi-Fi when traveling and visiting other institutions participating in eduroam automatically without the need to login or obtain guest sponsorship passes.
+eduroam is the preferred wireless network for Georgia Tech students, faculty, and staff.
+Most modern computers that are capable of WPA2 Enterprise authentication should be compatible with this network. eduroam allows Georgia Tech users to access Wi-Fi when visiting other institutions participating in eduroam automatically without the need to login or obtain guest sponsorship passes.

 Generic Connection Instructions